kaust-library/Introduction_Python/README.md

 The variable `x` can be an _int_ or a _text_.

-### Virtual Environment
+### Python on Ubuntu Systems

-> On Ubuntu system it's necessary to install `python3-venv` package.
+On Ubuntu system it's necessary to install `python3-venv` package.
+And if you are not going to install old Python2, than, it's a good idea to install the package `python-is-python3,` just so that the `python` command invokes `python3` instead of an error message.

 Using `venv.`

 ## Config Parser

 A very convinient way to create a configuration file for your application is with the `ConfigParser` module.
-It can create a file that is similar to  _ini_ Windows file.
+It can create a file that is similar to  Windows _ini_ file.
 The configuration file looks like

 ```
 [ACCESSION]